Active case

 Why are people filing Camp Lejeune bladder cancer lawsuits?

-The Camp Lejeune Justice Act seeks to compensate those injured by volatile organic compounds (VOCs) in the base’s water.
-These VOCs include:
+The Camp Lejeune Justice Act sought to compensate those injured by volatile organic compounds (VOCs) in the base’s water supply.
+These VOCs included:

 - Benzene